singere20/mgt4250spring2024/README.md

 we can start to make educated guesses on which occupation to target for marketing purposes.
-Additionally, the breakdown of positive and negative reviews by occupation gives us some insight into how their employment status, and potentially,  their age, is affecting their .
+Additionally, the breakdown of positive and negative reviews by occupation gives us some insight into how their employment status, and potentially,  their age, is affecting their usage and satisfaction.
 Students (presumably younger people) are most likely order, and although they account for the second biggest portion of negative orders, they still rank very high in customer satisfaction (85%).
 House wives, although only accounting for 9 of the orders, ranked similary with around 89%.
-People working at jobs and self-employed people show the highest levels of dissatisfaction, and are comparitvely just about as likely to be unsatisfied (roughly 27.9% and 29.6%, respectively).
-Assuming that difference means anything, it may suggest that people who are more accustomed to needing to work with others often are more understanding of subpar service, or simply less likely to report it.
+People working at jobs and self-employed people show the highest levels of dissatisfaction, and arejust about as likely to be unsatisfied (roughly 27.9% and 29.6%, respectively).
+Assumingthat difference means anything, it may suggest that people who are more accustomed to needing to work with others often are more understanding of subpar service, or simply less likely to report it.

 ### Visualization 2
 ![Age vs  Fam Size Scatter_Updated](https://github.com/singere20/mgt4250spring2024/assets/55157734/88b527f6-aa35-4c6a-875b-4748ccc9e001)